Miguel Rojas Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.78 team ERA ranks third across all league pitching staffs.
+- The Guardians have a 3.77 team ERA that ranks third among all league pitching staffs.

-- Guardians pitchers combine to allow 128 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to give up 129 home runs (one per game), the second-fewest in the league.

-- Syndergaard gets the start for the Guardians, his 17th of the season.
-He is 2-6 with a 6.57 ERA and 49 strikeouts through 76 2/3 innings pitched.
+- The Guardians will send Curry (3-1) out for his seventh start of the season.
+He is 3-1 with a 3.24 ERA and 52 strikeouts through 75 2/3 innings pitched.

-- His most recent time out came on Wednesday against the Cincinnati Reds, when the righty threw 4 1/3 innings, surrendering five earned runs while giving up eight hits.
+- His last time out was on Friday against the Detroit Tigers, when the righty tossed six innings, surrendering one earned run while giving up five hits.

-- In 16 games this season, the 30-year-old has a 6.57 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .306 to opposing batters.
+- The 25-year-old has amassed an ERA of 3.24, with 6.2 strikeouts per nine innings, in 31 games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.